 Speaker Disclosures:

 Financial: Paul Denniston is the founder of Grief Yoga and has employment relationships with Core Power Yoga, The Yogi Tree, Esalen, 1440 Multiversity, and Kripalu Yoga Center.
 He receives royalties as a published author.
-He receives a speaking honorarium from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+He receives a speaking honorarium from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Paul Denniston has no relevant non-financial relationships.